kvpeacock/COM519-AE1-main/documentation/documentation.md

     * This view is used to allow the user to update a particular review.

         ![Update Review View](img/update-review.PNG)
-        Update Review view, for a Audi S5 review.
+        Update Review view, for an Audi S5 review.

 #### User-related Views

 * Saved Specifications: <br>
     * This view is used to allow the user to view their saved vehicles.
-Each entry has a delete button, allowing he user to remove a vehicle from their saved list.
+Each entry has a delete button, allowing the user to remove a vehicle from their saved list.

         ![Saved Specifications View](img/saved-vehicles.PNG)
         Saved Specifications view.